 What if I start work?

-You need to report this to your Work Coach so that:
+You need to report the fact that you have started work to the DWP so that:

 - You get the right amount of Universal Credit each month.